Future Trends in EHR Automation: What’s Next for Digital Healthcare

 Are Your Systems Ready for Automation?
 Assess them Right Now

-Click HereThe Rise of Agentic & Autonomous EHR Automation
+Click HereInvesting in Agentic and Autonomous EHR Automation

 Whereas the first trend in automaton is agentic AI systems designed to perceive context, make decisions, and initiate actions independently, with clinicians providing oversight rather than constant direction.
 This shift represents a fundamental change in how automation in EHRs supports care delivery and operations.